-The SENTINEL System Manager and SENSCOM became the SAFEGUARD System Manager and SAFSCOM, the latter Formation of the Huntsville Division 9 of which relocated its offices to the new Cummings Research Park in Huntsville, near the University of Alabama in Huntsville (UAH).
+The SENTINEL System Manager and SENSCOM became the SAFEGUARD System Manager and SAFSCOM, the latter of which relocated its offices to the new Cummings Research Park in Huntsville, near the University of Alabama in Huntsville (UAH).

 In 1961, von Braun had urged the Alabama Legislature "to make Huntsville more attractive to technical and scientific people" by improving "the academic and research environment" through expansion of the local university branch into UAH and the establishment of Cummings Research Park.
 It quickly became the home of leading aerospace and technical companies.